daniel-nagy/fixed-table-header/README.md

 > Why not reposition the original header instead of making a clone?

-I'm taking advantage of the browsers ability to calculate the width of the columns for me.
+I'm taking advantage of the browsers ability to calculate the width of the columns.
 Otherwise the developer would have to manually set the width of each column like many other solutions.

 > Why not use a pure CSS solution?